inpsyde/composer-asset-compiler/docs/010-Packages_Configuration_in_Root.md

 By default, when the root package have dependencies listed in `packages` property, it will process them _in addition_ to packages that have configuration defined at package level.

-It might be desirable to compile _only_ packages listed in the `packages` property, beside the root package's assets (if any).
+It might be desirable to compile _only_ packages listed in the `packages` property (if any), beside the root package's assets.

 To obtain that, it is possible to use the `auto-discover` setting with a value of `false`.